Miro-H/optimizing-elligator-1/documentation/optimizations/notes_freya.md

 `BIGINT_RADIX_FOR_MOD = BIGINT_RADIX - 1` in `bigint.h` and used this to replace
 the % with an & in the inner loop of the `big_int_mul` function in `bigint.c`.

+####
+At Miro's request I created a `big_int_mul_single_chunk` function in `big_int.c` which takes a regular BigInt and a BigInt with only one chunk as parameters.
+Making the assumption that the second parameter is only 1 chunk allowed me to remove the outer `for` loop.
+Based on the quick benchmark I ran, this seems to be about 3 times faster than running the regular `big_int_mul` function on random BigInts, but I didn't check to see how fast `big_int_mul` is if you give it a single chunk input.

 ### AVX

 #### Ideas from meeting: